Work About Process Blog Contact

 pnpm --filter site exec wrangler d1 create contact-form-db

-This will output a database_id — you’ll need it for the wrangler configuration in both workers.
+This will output a database ID.
+Keep a note of this, as you’ll need it later for the Wrangler configuration in both workers.

 The database